-This exposure is however not distributed for the different population categories and specific media.
+This exposure is however not proportional for the different population categories and specific media.
 For example it appears that the coloured population category has the widest spectrum of exposure, namely to Afrikaans and English books, the radio and television as well as the Afrikaans and English-language press and certain Black media.
-Then follows Afrikaans-speaking whites, who however have very little access to the Black media.
-The other groups have a somewhat one-sided exposure namely mainly to the English-language media, but they also have considerable exposure to the radio and television.
-Africans are much more exposed to the "white media" than whites are to the media aimed primarily at Africans.
+Then follow Afrikaans-speaking whites, who however have very little access to the Black media.
+The other groups have a somewhat onesided exposure namely mainly to the English-language media, but they also have considerable exposure to the radio and television.
+Africans are much more exposed to the ''white media'' than whites are to the media aimed primarily at Africans.